anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-add-devices.md

 ## Add devices to Intune for Education

-You'll need to bring do the following to bring Windows 10 devices into management by Intune for Education:
+You'll need to do the following to bring Windows 10 devices into management by Intune for Education:

 1. Turn on your new Windows 10 device and begin the standard Windows setup.
 When you reach the **Who owns this PC?** screen, select **My work or school owns it**.